State Extended Benefits

 What are the requirements for receiving Extended Benefits?

 Unemployed workers may be eligible for EB if they are not eligible for a new claim in Alaska or any other state.
-They must have an active UI claim that ended on or after the first payable week of EB and must not penalized for separating from their last employment due to quitting a job, being discharged for misconduct in connection with work or refusing an offer of suitable work.
+They must have an active UI claim that ended on or after the first payable week of EB and must not be penalized for separating from their last employment due to quitting a job, being discharged for misconduct in connection with work or refusing an offer of suitable work.

 Additionally, to be eligible for EB, workers must be willing to seek and accept any suitable work.
 Suitable work is any work which a worker has experience or training and can physically or mentally perform.